nitheesh-1/100daysofcodec/README.md

 10) [Given an integer, print "odd" if it's odd and print "even" otherwise.](Day010.md)
 11) [Given the year number.
 You need to check if this year is a leap year.
 If it is, print LEAP, otherwise print COMMON.](Day011.md)
 12) [Given three integers, print the least of them.](Day012.md)
+13) [Write a program that receives a number on the input.
+If the number is a multiple of 3, it prints "Jugs".
+Otherwise, it prints the number.](Day013.md)